 Shin Akuma in Tekken 7 can parry like in Street Fighter III, and even has similar animation when doing it.

-For Tekken 7 each fighter can wear a Bullet Club t-shirt and your status and life bar (yes you can modify it with different emblems and mods) includes a panel for New Japan Pro-Wrestling.
+For Tekken 7 each fighter can wear a Bullet Club t-shirt and your status and life bar (yes, you can modify it with different emblems and mods) include a panel for New Japan Pro-Wrestling.

 His characteristics happened to be based on Vegeta.

 He also greatly resembles Demitri Maximoff of Darkstalkers fame, specially with his Devil mode resembling Demitri's true, demonic vampire appearance.